UbadahJ/QReader/README.md

 | Book     | ![book_view_dark](images/book_view_dark.png)               | ![book_view_light](images/book_view_light.png)               |
 | Chapters | ![chapters_view_dark](images/chapters_view_dark.png)       | ![chapters_view_light](images/chapters_view_light.png)       |
 | Article  | ![text_view_dark](images/text_view_dark.png)               | ![text_view_light](images/text_view_light.png)               |

+## Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## Project Milestones